michaelsenapon/alx-system_eng/0x02-shell_redirections/README.md

-5-firstlines		Displayed the first 10 lines (Head) of /etc/passwd file script that displays the third line of the file iacta 7-file creates a file name with special characters
+5-firstlines		Displayed the first 10 lines (Head) of /etc/passwd file script that displays the third line of the file iacta 7-file creates a file name with special characters 8-cwd_state is a script that stdout into ls_cwd_content file the command ls -la